inventhouse/allgit/allgit.md

 - clone
   - make script
     - script should handle not cloning repos that already exist
-    - clone script re-create heirarchies
+    - clone script should re-create heirarchies
   - auto-find github/gitlab repos for a given org/user/whatever?
     - list?
     - matching?